DenilsoferreiraL/github-profile/README.md

 # Hello :rocket:

-👨‍💻 Front-end developer passionate about JavaScript and React.
+👨‍💻 Full-stack developer passionate about JavaScript and React.

 🚀 With a solid foundation in JavaScript and React, my passion is creating exceptional web experiences.
 I am dedicated to staying up to date with the latest technological advancements, consistently evolving to align my projects with current best practices.